mapbox/mapbox-gl-js/README.md

 ## Known Fork shortcomings:
-  Geojson tiles, always set the cache expiry time to 'undefined' and cache control to 'max-age=90000', ignoring the cache headers in the tile's response.
+  * Geojson tiles, always set the cache expiry time to 'undefined' and cache control to 'max-age=90000', ignoring the cache headers in the tile's response.
+  * AggregateBy multiple values/group have been implemente only in VectorTileSource(with geojson data urls) but in not GeojsonSource.

 **Mapbox GL JS** is a JavaScript library for interactive, customizable vector maps on the web.
 It takes map styles that conform to the
 [Mapbox Style Specification](https://github.com/mapbox/mapbox-gl-js/style-spec/), applies them to vector tiles that